 Many businesses around the world offer special deals via 3rd party sites.
 A great way to get the best experiences on your vacation for the least amount of cost is to pre-book activities.
-Right now we specialize on discount Maui activities, but we’re branching out to other islands and soon to the mainland.
+Right now we specialize in discount Maui activities, but we’re branching out to other islands and soon to the mainland.
 Keep us bookmarked!

 16 • Add-Ons:

 Add-on expenses have a way of sneaking up as we swipe our credit cards without much thought.
-Silly things that we forget about while we travel include: forgetting to turn off cell phone data and roaming, tipping restaurants and tour guides, currency exchange costs and extra luggage weight.
+Silly things that we forget about while we travel include: forgetting to turn off cell phone data and roaming, tipping restaurants and tour guides, currency exchange costs, and extra luggage weight.
 Set some extra cash aside for such things after doing some research into how much you will need.
 Add it to the budget.

 17 • Budget:

-Vacations without concern for the total cost isn’t a reality for many travelers.
+Vacations without concern for the total cost aren’t a reality for many travelers.
 The best way to cut costs in traveling is to create a budget and stick to it.
 Figure out what you can afford to spend on a hotel, airfare, activities, souvenirs, and add-ons.
 In theory, this is an easy method of staying on track, but it takes practice and discipline to stick to your guns.